edwardday7/flask-api/README.md

 ### GroupMe Bot

 The current functionality of the GroupMe Bot allows the user to type in `Food Gamble` and presents them back with a random suggestion for food.
 Also, users can also type `food search <restaurant query>` which will call the Google Places API and retrieve a restaurant matching the query.
-For example `Food Search Waffle House in Atlanta Georgia`.
+For example `Food Search Wings in Atlanta Georgia` returns the name of a Wing restaurant in Atlanta with the corresponding address.

 ### API Routes